Dental Disinfectant Wipes: What You Need to Know

-You can stock the most powerful, EPA-registered dental disinfectant wipes on the market, but their effectiveness is ultimately determined by your team’s protocols.
-A simple mistake—like wiping a surface dry too soon or using the same wipe on multiple areas—can undermine your entire infection control effort and lead to cross-contamination.
-True safety isn’t just about the product you choose; it’s about the process you follow.
-This article will explore the most common mistakes made during surface disinfection and provide clear, actionable steps for training your team to execute flawless protocols, ensuring every surface is properly cleaned and disinfected, every single time.
+You can stock the most powerful, EPA-registered dental disinfectant wipes, but their effectiveness hinges on your team's technique.
+A simple mistake—like wiping a surface dry too soon or using the same wipe on multiple areas—can completely undermine your infection control and lead to cross-contamination.
+True safety isn't just about the product you choose; it’s about the process you follow.
+This guide breaks down the most common mistakes made during surface disinfection.
+We'll give you clear, actionable steps for training your team to execute flawless protocols, ensuring every surface is properly disinfected, every single time.

 Key Takeaways